Omobolaji123/E-store/README.md

-# First project together
+# E-store

-- Triumph and BJ e-store
+- Production in progress by https://twitter.com/Omobolaji___;

 - ...simulation of an e-Commerce site
-- Aim: To improve our front-end and programming skills in general.
+- Aim: To improve my front-end and programming skills in general.